-Whilst these investments may not be aligned with the sustainable investment objective of the Fund, they will, to the extent possible, still be subject to the are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-exclusion policies detailed above, in addition to the UNGC Screening.
+Whilst these investments may not be aligned with the sustainable investment objective of the Fund, they will, to the extent possible, still be subject to the exclusion policies detailed above, in addition to the UNGC Screening.
 These provide minimum safeguards.
 In respect of cash and cash equivalents held from time to time on an ancillary basis, as well as instruments for hedging purposes.
 No minimum environmental or social safeguards are applied in respect of these.

-Reference

-sustainable
+Is a specific index designated as a reference benchmark to meet the sustainable investment objective?
+No specific index has been designated for the purpose of attaining the sustainable investment objective of the Fund. indexes to measure whether the financial How does the reference benchmark take into account sustainability factors in a product attains the way that is continuously aligned with the sustainable investment objective? investment objective.
+N/A How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+N/A How does the designated index differ from a relevant broad market index?
+N/A Where can the methodology used for the calculation of the designated index be found?
+N/A sustainable

-benchmarks are
+Reference benchmarks are